Acknowledgments

 Thomas Ricklin (Ludwig-Maximilians Universität München) provided advice regarding John of Wales' Compendiloquium.

-Maria José Muñoz Jiménez (Universidad Complutense de Madrid) provided advice regarding the Liber de elementis of Isaac Israeli ben Solomon and John of Wales's Compendiloquium.
+Maria José Muñoz Jiménez (Universidad Complutense de Madrid) provided advice regarding Isaac Israeli ben Solomon's Liber de elementis and John of Wales's Compendiloquium.

-Clemens Weidmann (Universität Wien) in his 2020 article (see Annotated Bibliography) demonstrated that a number of quotations attributed to Augustine in the Manipulus florum could not have been derived from the pseudo-Augustine sermons published by A.B.
+Clemens Weidmann (Universität Wien) in his 2020 article (see Annotated Bibliography) demonstrated that seven quotations attributed to Augustine in the Manipulus florum (Apostoli a [second sentence], b, c; Ascensio d; Crux b; Resurrectio g; and Sollempnitas a) could not have been derived from the pseudo-Augustine sermons published by A.B.
 Caillau and B. Saint-Yves in 1836-9, which he convincingly argues were written in the mid-14th century by a preacher who used the Manipulus as his source.
-This discovery led to a revision of the fons primus apparatus files for the affected quotations in the online edition.

 Andrew Kane and Frank Tompa (University of Waterloo) developed Janus, the intertextuality search engine created for this web resource, and its textual database.